New-Branch-Ltd/MultiSelectComponentBlogpost/ARTICLE.md

 In this article, we delve into the intricacies of developing this kind of component using React and exploring its capabilities and use cases.
 Whether you're developing a data visualization application, a scheduling tool, or an e-commerce platform, the multi-interval selector component is a game-changer that promises to elevate your user interface to new heights.

 ## Specification
-We are going to create a multi-interval selector.
+We are going to create a multi-interval selector with the following specifications:

 ![multi-interval](/public/after-remove.png)